List of accolades received by The Bodyguard (1992 film): NABOB Communications Awards

 Houston was the recipient of an Entertainer of the Year award from the National Association of Black Owned Broadcasters (NABOB) in 1994.

 People's Choice Awards

 Houston won her fourth "Favorite Female Musical Performer" award.
-She didn't attend the show due of being nine months pregnant.
+She didn't attend the show due to being nine months pregnant.
 Instead, she was given two awards at her home by her mother, Cissy Houston, and made an acceptance speech.

 Smash Hits Magazine's Smash Hits Poll Winners Party

 The Smash Hits Poll Winners Party was an awards ceremony which ran from 1988 to 2005.
 Each award winner was voted by readers of the Smash Hits magazine.

 Soul Train Music Awards

-At the 8th Soul Train Music Awards, Houston received Sammy Davis, Jr. Award for her outstanding achievements in the field of entertainment during 1993.
+At the 8th Soul Train Music Awards, Houston received Sammy Davis Jr. Award for her outstanding achievements in the field of entertainment during 1993.

 World Music Awards

 Houston holds the record for the most World Music Awards (five) won in a single year (tied with Michael Jackson).